 Building your own tech blog doesn’t have to be complicated or expensive.

 Follow the simple steps that Build Your Own Blog suggests to create a functional, quality blog that meets your goals.

 23. Make A Website Hub

 Make A Website Hub explains the process of creating a website in 3 easy steps.
-It also offers plenty of really useful resources to help you build traffic in 2020.
+It also offers plenty of really useful resources to help you build traffic.